plone/training/mastering-plone/volto_actions.rst

         total_votes: 2
     }

+| This data written by the reducer is the response of the request to <backend>/api/@votes :
+| http://greenthumb.ch/api/@votes if your backend is available at http://greenthumb.ch
+| It is the data that adapter `Vote` from starzel.votable_behavior behavior/voting.py provides and exposes via REST API endpoint @votes.

 The component gets access to this store entry by `const votes = useSelector((store) => store.votes);`

 Now we can include the component *Voting* in talk view from chapter :doc:`volto_talkview`.